ignat-z/ducalis/DOCUMENTATION.md

 ```
 ## Ducalis::PrivateInstanceAssign

-Don't use filters for setting instance variables, use them only for
+Don't use controller's filter methods for setting instance variables, use
- changing application flow, such as redirecting if a user is not
+ them only for changing application flow, such as redirecting if a user
- authenticated.
+ is not authenticated.
 Controller instance variables are forming contract
  between controller and view.
 Keeping instance variables defined in one
  place makes it easier to: reason, refactor and remove old views, test
  controllers and views, extract actions to new controllers, etc.